NO RATING: FILMS LOST OR UNAVAILABLE

 Alraune got a final remake, again in Germany, in 1952, directed by Arthur Maria Rabenalt, and starring Hildegard Knef and Erich von Stroheim.
 By 1952 artificial insemination was a pretty standardised procedure, and so it was noted even by contemporary critics that the film was made 20 years too late.
 Variety noted that “in the early 1900s, when the H. H. Ewers novel Alraune cut a swatch in the German-language world […] the very thought of artificial insemination of humans was mentionable only in whispers.” and that “times and sensations change.”
 Modern critics concur, calling the film drab and archaic.
 David Cairns at MUBI has explicit problems with the female lead: “A strange nymph like Helm was perfect for this twisted yarn, but the 1952 version suicidally casts a big, rangy, emphatic woman who radiates sturdiness and good health.
 And she would have to be called Hildegard Kneff (sic), a name with the allure of a hockey puck.”

 Science and changing public perception of artificial insemination made any remakes of Alraune impossible, but the male uneasiness over assertive and sexually independent women didn’t disappear anywhere.
 The dominatrix and the fembot, not to mention alien women from matriarchal societies became staples in science fiction.
-Oh all the lurid possibilities that the filmmakers didn’t even need to allude to in the British film The Perfect Woman (1949), where a scientist builds a mechanical wife for his friend (modelled on his daughter, no less).
+Oh all the lurid possibilities that the filmmakers didn’t even need to allude to in the British film The Perfect Woman (1949, review), where a scientist builds a mechanical wife for his friend (modelled on his daughter, no less).
 And in the fifties there were the spider women of Mesa of Lost Women (1953), the Cat-Women of the Moon (1953), and of course the leather-clad sexual fantasy of the Devil Girl from Mars (1954), and that’s just picking a few off the top.

 And while the the stigma around artificial insemination has faded, the concept of women having “immoral” births has persisted, be it connected to racial or moral ideas.
 Demon babies have been a staple since Rosemary’s Baby (1968), and alien offspring have frightened movie-goers since the chestburster burst out of the chest of John Hurt in Alien (1979).
 One film that was heavily influenced by the ideas in Alraune was the 1976 turkey Embryo, starring Rock Hudson, no less, that tries to say something about something involving … abortion? stem cell research?
 I honestly don’t know.
 It revolves around a woman artificially grown from an unborn foetus – and after just two weeks in an incubator she emerges as a full-grown, beautiful woman, complete with a rather inexplicable Nicaraguan accent.
 She does seem to have a soul, but must feed on infants in order to avoid rapid aging, to her own dismay.